-March is Women's History Month, and at TWU, the nation's largest public institution primarily for women, we take special pride in leveraging our history and commitment to empowering and educating women.
+March is Women's History Month, and at TWU, the nation’s only women-focused university system, we take special pride in leveraging our history and commitment to empowering and educating women.

 Throughout the month, students will find opportunities to engage, learn and reflect on the impact of women in society through film screenings, lectures, interactive workshops and panel discussions.

 We hope you find inspiration in the stories below and will join us as we bring together dynamic women leaders, intergenerational activists, writers and educators to shine a light on outstanding, inspiring women in our communities.

 As Student Government Association (SGA) President, Theodora “Theo” Sam-Brew wants to encourage more students to get involved with SGA at TWU.

 Angeles Nava, an assistant professor of nursing at TWU’s Houston campus, has devoted seven years to researching intimate partner violence.

 Cynthia Nevels never imagined her journey as a student at TWU would one day lead her to play a pivotal role in establishing the first Black-owned restaurant at her alma mater.

 As non-engineers competing in a NASA-sponsored engineering design challenge, an all-female team of TWU kinesiology seniors knew they’d be heavy underdogs.

 A year after she accomplished one of the fastest ascents ever of Mt.
 Everest, she added her name to another elite roster when she climbed to the summit of Mt.
 Vinson in Antarctica.